 - The program is done in our blended format, which combines on-campus coursework with online learning

 - 8-week modules are flexible, convenient, and affordable

 - Options for licensure in Elementary 1-6th grade or Moderate Disabilities Pre K through 8th grade can be secured through our other master’s programs.
 A Certificate program in Teaching Bilingual English Learners with Disabilities is also available.

 A community of learners

-Our faculty is made up of experts in elementary education who are well versed in current trends and practices, engaged in meaningful research and publication, and present regularly at conferences.
+Our faculty comprises of experts in elementary education who are well-versed in current trends and practices, engaged in meaningful research and publication, and regularly present at conferences.
 Lasell professors are invested in forging real relationships and consistently go the extra mile to counsel and mentor their students.

 Valuable professional experiences

 Put your learning into practice through an immersive practicum: a research project that allows students to design and execute an in-depth study on a topic of interest that can be applied to your role in schools as a teacher, coach, specialist, or school and district leader.
 This unparalleled opportunity will help to prepare you to be a change agent in the classroom and a leader in the field of education.

 Hear from Kate Nave, a Massachusetts teacher, about what her experience is like as a student in the M.Ed in Curriculum, Leadership & Inclusion Program.